-Inside cabinet:
+Inside cabinet

 Do not pack the units so full that air cannot circulate.
 The refrigerated air is discharged at the top rear of the unit.
 It is important to allow for proper air flow from the top rear to the bottom of the unit.
 Obstructions to this air flow can cause evaporator coil freeze ups and loss of temperature or overflow of water from the evaporator drain pan.
 The shelves have a rear turn up on them to prevent this.
 However, bags and other items can still be located to the far rear of the cabinet.
-Air is brought into the evaporator coil with fans mounted to the front of the coil.
+Air is brought into the evaporator coil with fans.
+Prevent obstruction to allow the outlet or inlet of air flow.

-Outside cabinet:
+Outside cabinet

 Be sure that the unit has access to ample air.
 Avoid hot corners and locations near stoves and ovens.
-It is recommended that the unit be installed no closer than 2" from any wall with at least 12" of clear space above the unit.
+It is recommended that the unit be installed no closer than 2" from any wall